Recreation Facilities Re-Opening Plan

 - No basketball, soccer, football, contact lacrosse scrimmages or games allowed.
 Practice only, please.

 - Fully Open

-As part of Phase 1-3, tennis courts and pickleball courts are open for single matches only.
+As part of Phase 3, tennis courts and pickleball courts are open for single and doubles play.
 Please ensure that you bring your own equipment and that you touch only your own equipment.
 We recommend marking playing balls with a permanent marker.

 Skip handshakes, high-fives, and fist bumps in favor of contactless celebrations.